-LocumTenens.com conducted its Annual Compensation and Employment Survey in September of 2020.
+LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
 Survey respondents represent general surgeons who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Average surgeon salary

 Historical salary data

-How does this year's salary compare to other years?
+How does this year's salary for surgeons compare to other years?

 Demographic insights by gender